shaikhq/llama.cpp-project/README.md

 You will:

-- Set up a development environment on RHEL
+- Set up a Python 3.12 development environment on RHEL
 - Build `llama-cpp-python` from source
-- Create a Python virtual environment using `uv`
+- Use `uv` to manage your Python virtual environment
-- Download a quantized text embedding model (GGUF)
+- Download a quantized embedding model (GGUF)
-- Generate embeddings from input text
+- Generate embeddings from input text using Llama.cpp

-A sample notebook, [`text-embedding.ipynb`](./text-embedding.ipynb), is included to demonstrate end-to-end usage.

 ---

-## Setup Workflow
+## Workflow

 ```mermaid
 flowchart TD